michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 - Add persistent context (students have follow-up conversations)
 - Increase complexity of analysis required

----
+,

 ## Managing Common Challenges

 ### Challenge 1: Resistance from Students

-**"This is unfair—I didn't sign up for an AI class"**
+**"This is unfair,I didn't sign up for an AI class"**

 **Response:**
 > "I understand this is different.
 But in HR work, you'll use AI tools whether you like them or not.
 My job is to prepare you for professional practice, and that now includes knowing when and how to use AI responsibly.
-I'm not asking you to become an AI expert—just to be a critical user."
+I'm not asking you to become an AI expert,just to be a critical user."

 **"I don't trust AI / I think AI is unethical"**

 **Response:**
 > "That's actually a valuable perspective.
 This assignment is a chance for you to critically evaluate AI's limitations and biases.
 In fact, students who identify what AI gets wrong often score highest, because that demonstrates critical thinking.
-You don't have to like AI—you just need to understand it."
+You don't have to like AI,you just need to understand it."

 ### Challenge 2: Resistance from Colleagues

 **"You're just making things easier for students"**

 **Response:**
-> "Actually, it's harder—students can't just memorize and regurgitate anymore.
+> "Actually, it's harder,students can't just memorize and regurgitate anymore.
 They have to think critically and demonstrate process.
 The AI doesn't give them answers; it creates dynamic challenges they have to navigate."

 **"AI feedback isn't as good as human feedback"**

 **Response:**
-> "You're right—that's why I'm still grading the final work.
+> "You're right,that's why I'm still grading the final work.
 But AI feedback is instant and available 24/7.
 Students can practice and revise multiple times before submission.
 That's pedagogically valuable even if AI feedback isn't perfect."

 **"What about academic integrity?"**